MWL88/architecture-center/docs/best-practices/data-partitioning.md

 This partitioning strategy can help reduce data access contention across different parts of a system.

 ## Designing partitions for scalability

 It's vital to consider size and workload for each partition and balance them so that data is distributed to achieve maximum scalability.
 However, you must also partition the data so that it does not exceed the scaling limits of a single partition store.

 Follow these steps when designing partitions for scalability:

 1. Analyze the application to understand the data access patterns, such as the size of the result set returned by each query, the frequency of access, the inherent latency, and the server-side compute processing requirements.
 In many cases, a few major entities will demand most of the processing resources.
 2. Use this analysis to determine the current and future scalability targets, such as data size and workload.
 Then distribute the data across the partitions to meet the scalability target.
-In the horizontal partitioning strategy, choosing the appropriate shard key is important to make sure distribution is even.
+For horizontal partitioning, choosing the right shard key is important to make sure distribution is even.
 For more information, see the [Sharding pattern].
-3. Make sure that the resources available to each partition are sufficient to handle the scalability requirements in terms of data size and throughput.
-For example, the node that's hosting a partition might impose a hard limit on the amount of storage space, processing power, or network bandwidth that it provides.
-If the data storage and processing requirements are likely to exceed these limits, it might be necessary to refine your partitioning strategy or split data out further.
-For example, one scalability approach might be to separate logging data from the core application features.
-You do this by using separate data stores to prevent the total data storage requirements from exceeding the scaling limit of the node.
-If the total number of data stores exceeds the node limit, it might be necessary to use separate storage nodes.
+3. Make sure each partition has enough resources to handle the scalability requirements, in terms of data size and throughput.
+Depending on the data store, there might be a limit on the amount of storage space, processing power, or network bandwidth per partition.
+If the requirements are likely to exceed these limits, you may need to refine your partitioning strategy or split data out further, possibly combining two or more strategies.
-4. Monitor the system under use to verify that the data is distributed as expected and that the partitions can handle the load that is imposed on them.
-It's possible that the usage does not match the usage that's anticipated by the analysis.
-In that case, it might be possible to rebalance the partitions.
-Failing that, it might be necessary to redesign some parts of the system to gain the required balance.
+4. Monitor the system to verify that data is distributed as expected and that the partitions can handle the load.
+Actual usage does not always match what an analysis predicts.
+If so, it might be possible to rebalance the partitions, or else redesign some parts of the system to gain the required balance.

-Note that some cloud environments allocate resources in terms of infrastructure boundaries.
+Some cloud environments allocate resources in terms of infrastructure boundaries.
 Ensure that the limits of your selected boundary provide enough room for any anticipated growth in the volume of data, in terms of data storage, processing power, and bandwidth.

-For example, if you use Azure table storage, a busy shard might require more resources than are available to a single partition to handle requests.
-(There is a limit to the volume of requests that can be handled by a single partition in a particular period of time.
-See the page [Azure storage scalability and performance targets] on the Microsoft website for more details.)

- If this is the case, the shard might need to be repartitioned to spread the load.
-If the total size or throughput of these tables exceeds the capacity of a storage account, it might be necessary to create additional storage accounts and spread the tables across these accounts.
-If the number of storage accounts exceeds the number of accounts that are available to a subscription, then it might be necessary to use multiple subscriptions.
+For example, if you use Azure table storage, there is a limit to the volume of requests that can be handled by a single partition in a particular period of time.
+(See [Azure storage scalability and performance targets].)
+A busy shard might require more resources than a single partition can handle.
+If so, the shard might need to be repartitioned to spread the load.
+If the total size or throughput of these tables exceeds the capacity of a storage account, you might need to create additional storage accounts and spread the tables across these accounts.

 ## Designing partitions for query performance

 Query performance can often be boosted by using smaller data sets and by running parallel queries.
 Each partition should contain a small proportion of the entire data set.
 This reduction in volume can improve the performance of queries.
 However, partitioning is not an alternative for designing and configuring a database appropriately.
 For example, make sure that you have the necessary indexes in place if you are using a relational database.

 Follow these steps when designing partitions for query performance: